 About

-As a member of one of Colorado's artist-in-residence programs, Elisabeth has taught creative writing to children of all ages, from kindergarten through high school; she's also taught at the college level through Naropa University and the University of Puget Sound.
-She finds that children, with their sense of fairness, have an instinctive grasp on things like point-of-view.
-Plus, explaining concepts -- to any age -- forces her to be more critical of her own work, providing a welcome objectivity.
+As a member of one of Colorado's artist-in-residence programs, I taught creative writing to children of all ages, from kindergarten through high school; I've also taught at the college level through Naropa University and the University of Puget Sound.
+I find that children, with their sense of fairness, have an instinctive grasp on things like point-of-view.
+Plus, explaining concepts -- to any age -- forces me to be more critical of my own work, providing a welcome objectivity.

 Other Works